opensearch-project/project-website/_posts/2021-07-08-how-to-upgrade-from-opendistro-to-opensearch.markdown

 ```

 As with all software, upgrade is a critical path for the community and customers.
-If you need help as always open an issue and label them `backward-compatibility`, `1.0.0`:
+If you need help as always open an issue and label them `backwards-compatibility`, `1.0.0`:

 1. For OpenSearch: [OpenSearch Issues](https://github.com/opensearch-project/OpenSearch/issues).
 2. For a plugin: Use the individual plugin repository.